Running an e-commerce business means handling various tasks.

-Nonetheless, a simple shipping strategy allows you to be in control of how you run your business.
+Nonetheless, a simple delivery strategy allows you to be in control of how you run your business.

 As Ashley Overton of ShipperHQ puts it, being in control of your shipping options allows you to offer the lowest shipping rate possible.

 Another advantage is that you can offer options that your customers want.
-You can also provide free shipping without compromising your finances.
+You can also provide free delivery without compromising your finances.

-If you find your current shipping strategy cumbersome, know that you are not alone.
+If you find your current delivery strategy cumbersome, know that you are not alone.
 A lot of online businesses encounter issues on product delivery, especially now that there is a pandemic.